 But what does it all mean?
 I can’t be sure.
 This uncertainty imbibes the poem with a sense of wonder.
 Each time I read it, the meaning changes ever so slightly.
 It’s almost an ethereal experience to revisit the poem every couple of years to see what it will be like this time.

 Maybe Cummings had a particular idea in mind when he wrote this poem, or maybe he wasn’t sure what he was trying to say.
 Maybe the poem has no meaning and it’s just a nonsensical romp through language and imagery.
 I don’t think any of that matters.
 What matters is the act of Cummings writing the poem and the experience we get from reading it.
 With a poem like this, each reader will have a different experience.
 That’s quite a gift — one poem that can mean different things to different people.

 Vague Meaning in Poetry

 A poem’s meaning can be vague without being abstract or nonsensical.
-Consider “The Road Not Taken” by Robert Frost:
+Consider this excerpt from “The Road Not Taken” by Robert Frost:

 Two roads diverged in a wood, and I—I took the one less traveled by,And that has made all the difference.

 It’s one of the most famous poems in world, and the lines above are often quoted and interpreted to promote individualism: think for yourself; be your own person; forge your own path.
 But an earlier stanza says that both roads are equally traveled: